youssefeisa/Data_Jobs_Dashboard/README.md

 1. Open the `.pbix` file in Power BI Desktop.
 2. Connect to the provided dataset (CSV/Excel).
 3. Interact with filters and slicers to explore different insights.

----

-## 📈 Future Improvements
-- Add trend analysis over time (if historical data is available).
-- Include more advanced salary breakdown (by country, industry, and education).
-- Enhance visual storytelling with drill-through reports.

----